Superradiant Axionic Black-Hole Clouds as Seeds for Graviton Squeezing

-In future GW interferometric detectors~\cite{Amelino-Camelia:1998mjq,Amelino-Camelia:1999vks}, quantum fluctuations of the gravitational field might be detectable as an appropriate kind of {\it{quantum}} noise, depending on the state of gravitons.
+In future GW interferometric detectors~\cite{Amelino-Camelia:1998mjq,Amelino-Camelia:1999vks}, quantum fluctuations of the gravitational field might be detectable as an appropriate kind of {\it{quantum}} noise~\cite{Parikh:2020kfh}, depending on the state of gravitons.
 Squeezed states, which are states with no classical analogue, may lead to detectable signatures for a large enough squeezing parameter.
 For example , the non-classicality in GWs can be explored by employing a Hanbury-Brown-Twiss (HBT) interferometer \cite{Kanno:2018cuk, Kanno:2019gqw}, which can reveal sub-Poissonian statistics for the number of gravitons in squeezed coherent states.
-However HBT analysis is purely theoretical, with no experimental implementation since it depends on graviton counting.
+However HBT analysis is purely theoretical, with no experimental implementation so far, since it relies on delicate intensity-correlation techniques related to indirect graviton counting.
 Another approach uses the electromagnetic field cavity as an optomechanical GW detector \cite{Guerreiro:2019vbq,Coradeschi:2021szx}, where quantum properties of the graviton states can be revealed by statistical measurements.
-For a single-mode squeezed vacuum state to have an observational signature, a squeezing parameter \cite{Scully_Zubairy_1997} $r\sim78$ is required, corresponding to an excited vacuum containing $\langle N\rangle =\sinh^2 r\sim 10^{67}$ gravitons~\cite{Guerreiro:2019vbq}.
+For a single-mode squeezed vacuum state to have an observational signature, a larger than one squeezing parameter \cite{Scully_Zubairy_1997} is required.
+In~~\cite{Coradeschi:2021szx} the authors considered very large squeezing parameters of order $r\sim78$, corresponding to an excited vacuum containing $\langle N\rangle =\sinh^2 r\sim 10^{67}$ gravitons, as examples of potentially detectable graviton squeezing in future GW detectors.
+Nonetheless, the non-observation of squeezed GW states by the LIGO/Virgo GW interferometer~\cite{LIGOScientific:2016aoc,McCuller:2021mbn} imposes stringent upper bounds on the GW-squeezing parameter $r < 41$~\cite{Hertzberg:2021rbl}.
+The allowed region of $r$ still leaves plenty of room for sufficiently large squeezing parameters, and, as we shall see, it is compatible with our mutli-mode-squeezed-graviton considerations in this work.

 Squeezed graviton states arise naturally during inflation.
 At cosmological scales, the expansion of the universe produces pairs of particles, forming a two-mode squeezed state with opposite momenta \cite{Mukhanov:2007zz,Kanno:2018cuk,Kanno:2019gqw}.
 The inflationary vacuum appears as a squeezed vacuum from the viewpoint of the radiation-era, via appropriate Bogoliubov transformations.
 From a non-cosmological perspective, astrophysical sources of non-classical GWs are crucial, though rarely discussed in the literature~\cite{Guerreiro_astro}; such sources could potentially increase the abundance of observational sources beyond those predicted by inflation.
 Exploring astrophysical frameworks for producing sufficient ``squeezing'' lies at the heart of this letter.